ray-project/ray/doc/source/ray-core/fault_tolerance/tasks.rst

 the original exception in a ``RayTaskError`` and stores this as the task's return value.
 This wrapped exception will be thrown to any worker that tries to get the result, either by calling ``ray.get`` or if the worker is executing another task that depends on the object.
+If the user's exception type can be subclassed, the raised exception is an instance of both ``RayTaskError`` and the user's exception type so user can try-catch either of them.
+Otherwise, the wrapped exception is just ``RayTaskError`` and the actual user's exception type can be accessed via the ``cause`` field of the ``RayTaskError``.

 .. literalinclude:: ../doc_code/task_exceptions.py
   :language: python
   :start-after: __task_exceptions_begin__
   :end-before: __task_exceptions_end__

-For developer ergonomics, Ray raises the exception as an instance of both `RayTaskError` and the user exception type, so that user can just catch by their own exception types.
+Example code of catching the user exception type when the exception type can be subclassed:

 .. literalinclude:: ../doc_code/task_exceptions.py
   :language: python
   :start-after: __catch_user_exceptions_begin__
   :end-before: __catch_user_exceptions_end__

-However, if a user exception can not be subclassed, Ray would raise only as `RayTaskError`.
-User can access the user exception via `ray_task_error.cause`.
+Example code of accessing the user exception type when the exception type can *not* be subclassed:

 .. literalinclude:: ../doc_code/task_exceptions.py
   :language: python